Building a Robust Mail Template System

 | Accept Invitation

-include templates/footerReusable partials (include templates/head, header, footer) and safe, variable-driven logic (e.g. acceptUrl is a server-assigned link, not PII).
+include templates/footerReusable partials (include templates/head, header, footer) and safe, variable-driven logic (e.g. acceptUrl is a server-assigned link).

 const pug = require('pug')